SuperOfficeDocs/superoffice-docs/user-guide/en/marketing/editor/drag-and-drop/add-content.md

 > [!NOTE]
 > If you have defined specific properties for individual sections, these are not overridden by global properties.

-## Adding columns, text blocks, images etc
+## Adding columns, text blocks, images

 |   |   |
 |---|---|